hughobrien/psu-constitution/README.md

 2. The Constitution derives its authority from the Postgraduate Student Body of the University of Limerick.

-3. The articles of this constitution may be amended by Referendum or General Meeting.
+3. The Articles of this constitution may be amended by Referendum or General Meeting.

 4. The schedules and appendices of this constitution may be amended by Referendum, General Meeting or by Student Council.